Frequently Asked Questions

 The most common cause is local anti-virus software or firewalls blocking the ParticiPoll add-in from communicating with our servers.
 You may need to ‘whitelist’ the domain addin.participoll.com.
 Another cause of the problem can be problems with custom PowerPoint themes or problems caused by poll histograms that have been moved or edited.
 Please contact us, including your presentation file, so we can diagnose the problem quickly for you.

-This is caused by a conflict with custom page transitions on Office for Mac.
+This is caused by a conflict with custom page transitions.
 In PowerPoint, go to the Transitions tab and select None and then Apply To All and save your presentation.

 Can I share my ParticiPoll account with someone else?